 How much you can let out your suit all depends on the fabric allowance.
-This is how much fabric was in the seam that will allow for a larger garment.
+This is how much fabric in the seam would allow for a larger garment.

 Unfortunately, fabric allowance varies from suit to suit.
 So you can’t usually estimate how much material is available until you unstitch the seams and start making suit alterations.

 When the tailor is determining where he needs to cut and sew your suit, he will do some chalking and pinning.